Falaise pocket: Sealing pocket and German breakout attempts

+Struggle for Hill 262

-The Poles held on to Hill 262 (The Mace), and were able from their vantage point to direct artillery fire on to the retreating Germans.
+The Poles held on to Hill 262 (The Mace), and were able from their vantage point to direct artillery fire onto the retreating Germans.
 Paul Hausser, the 7th Army commander, ordered that the Polish positions be "eliminated".
 The remnants of the 352nd Infantry Division and several battle groups from the 2nd SS Panzer Division inflicted many casualties on the 8th and 9th battalions of the Polish Division, but the assault was eventually repulsed at the cost of nearly all of their ammunition, and the Poles watched as the remnants of the XLVII Panzer Corps escaped.
 During the night there was sporadic fighting, and the Poles called for frequent artillery bombardments to disrupt the German retreat from the sector.

 German attacks resumed the next morning, but the Poles retained their foothold on the ridge.
 At about 11:00, a final attempt on the positions of the 9th Battalion was launched by nearby SS troops, which was defeated at close quarters.
 Soon after midday, the Canadian Grenadier Guards reached Mont Ormel, and by late afternoon the remainder of the 2nd and 9th SS Panzer Divisions had begun their retreat to the Seine.
-For the Falaise pocket operation, the 1st Polish Armoured Division listed 1,441 casualties including 466 killed, while Polish casualties at Mont Ormel were 351 killed and wounded, with eleven tanks lost.
+Polish casualties at Mont Ormel were 351 killed and wounded, with eleven tanks lost.
 German losses in their assaults on the ridge were estimated at 500 killed and 1,000 men taken prisoner, most from the 12th SS-Panzer Division.
 Scores of Tiger, Panther and Panzer IV tanks were destroyed, along with many artillery pieces.

+Final Closure of the Falaise Pocket

+Approximately 20–50,000 German troops in all, minus most of their heavy equipment, managed to slip through the gaps in the pocket.
+The final stretch of the German escape was among the most harrowing, as many retreating troops were forced to cross the Dives River to the east—its waters choked with the corpses of fallen soldiers and horses.

-By the evening of 21 August, tanks of the 4th Canadian Armoured Division had linked with Polish forces at Coudehard, and the 2nd and 3rd Canadian Infantry divisions had secured St. Lambert and the northern passage to Chambois; the Falaise pocket had been sealed.
-Approximately 20–50,000 German troops, minus heavy equipment, escaped through the gap and were reorganized and rearmed, in time to slow the Allied advance into Eastern France, the Netherlands, Belgium and Germany.
+On the evening of 21 August, tanks of the 4th Canadian Armoured Division had linked with Polish forces at Coudehard, and the 2nd and 3rd Canadian Infantry divisions had secured St. Lambert and the northern passage to Chambois; the Falaise pocket had been sealed.
+By 22 August, all German soldiers west of the Allied lines were dead or in captivity.